Seteeri/Particle/snippets/notes/PARTICLE.md

          use compute shader, else use lisp functions, or C lib
          * Eventually this would be the bottleneck
        * Send deltas only instead of entire object
+         -> Need not serialize everything - add ability to serialize only certain members
+         * Must define protocol/msg
        * Use LZO or LZ4 data compression

   * CTRL MUST SEND MSGS TO ALL CLIENTS